Easy No Milk Biscuits

 Instructions

 - Combine 2 cups all purpose flour, 2 teaspoons baking powder, and 1/2 teaspoon salt in the bowl of your food processor.
 Add 1/2 cup cold, cubed butter to the dry ingredients and pulse 5 – 8 times, until the mixture starts to look coarse and crumbly.
-(See notes for directions without food processor)
+(See FAQs in article for directions without food processor)

 - Add 3/4 cup cold water to the bowl of the food processor and pulse to combine, another 5-8 times, avoid overmixing at this point.